Kaurin/lab-teleport/Readme.md

 # Prerequisites

-* You know what Teleport is, and its many different ways of being deployed.
-* Some terraform knowledge is required
-* Some ansible knowledge is required
-* General Linux system administrator knowledge

-# Requirements

-* Teleport Enterprise, and `license.pem` in the root of this git repository
+* Linux host which supports qemu virtualization through libvirt
+* Lots of RAM to facilitate virtual machines TODO: how much ram?
-* Host must have libvirt and one of its [virtualization drivers](https://libvirt.org/formatdomain.html#element-and-attribute-overview) available, like KVM on Linux or hvf on MacOS
+* Host must have libvirt and one of its [virtualization drivers](https://libvirt.org/formatdomain.html#element-and-attribute-overview) available.
+KVM for Linux
 * Host must have teleport installed for `tsh` / `tctl` use on your workstation
+* Bridged network on the host with the bridge interface under the name `br0`
+* You know what Teleport is, and some of its many different ways of being deployed.
+* Teleport Enterprise. `license.pem` should be placed in the root of this git repository
-* DNS and SSL
+* DNS and TLS:
   * If this is a public lab (accessible from the internet)
       * Use the `acme` config in your `teleport.yaml`
       * Be on a public DNS that resolves to your public IP which has port `443` port-forwarded to `192.168.0.160` (assuming home lab behind an internet-facing router)
   * If this is a private lab (not accessible from the internet)
+    * You will need your own hosted domain
     * Use one of the [lego supported](https://go-acme.github.io/lego/dns/) DNS providers.
 CloudFlare example is in `inventory/hosts.yml`
       * DNS one of:
         * Privately hosted so it intercepts/rewrites `*.yourdomain.com` to `192.168.0.160`
         * Publicly hosted where it resolves `*.yourdomain.com` and `yourdomain.com` to `192.168.0.160`
-        * Hosts file manipulation, but I don't like this approach
-* Bridged network on the host with the bridge interface under the name `br0`
-* Lots of RAM to facilitate virtual machines TODO: how much ram?
+        * Hosts file manipulation (No plans to implement- it would require deploying the hosts file on all deployed components and the workstation)
+* Some terraform knowledge is required
+* Some ansible knowledge is required
+* General Linux system administrator knowledge

 # Usage instructions